 Using the wrong shampoo can aggravate whatever condition your scalp already has.
 For example, using a shampoo for dry scalp will only make matters worse.
 Instead, you need to use a moisturizing shampoo and conditioner to alleviate the dryness.
-We recommend using CLEAR Complete Soft Care Anti Dandruff Shampoo because it nourishes your scalp and hair to restore its protective barrier without drying your scalp.
+We recommend using CLEAR Botanique Nourished and Healthy Natural Anti dandruff Shampoo because it nourishes your scalp and hair to restore its protective barrier without drying your scalp.
 And if you add in a moisturizing conditioner, you will give your hair better moisturization.

 Minimize the heat